 Enquiry form could not be loaded

 Our new online MA Law (SQE1) is a law conversion course and includes our SQE1 Preparation Course, which prepares students for the SQE1 assessments.
 The course is designed for non-law graduates who want to qualify as a solicitor and gain a legal qualification at Master’s level.
 As an internationally recognised qualification, a Law Master’s is a great addition to your portfolio.
-With a strong level of support from the start, this course is a great introduction to law if you hold an undergraduate degree in another discipline.
-Successful completion of the MA Law (SQE1) also qualifies you to progress on to study the LLM Legal Practice (SQE1&2) to become a solicitor.
+With a strong level of support from the start, as well as four weeks guaranteed Qualifying Work Experience (QWE) within our Legal Advice Clinics.
+This course is a great introduction to law if you hold an undergraduate degree in another discipline.
+Successful completion of the MA Law (SQE1) also qualifies you to progress on to study the SQE2 Prepeation Course to become a solicitor.

 Pass first time or study for free

-We’re so confident in our SQE courses that, if you don’t pass SQE1, you can repeat our Exam Prearation course for free, as many times as you need.**
+We’re so confident in our SQE courses that, if you don’t pass SQE1, you can repeat our Exam Preparation course for free, as many times as you need.*

 This course also develops the key professional skills and behaviours required by lawyers, alongside skills required to pass professional examinations for qualification as a solicitor.
 In all modules there is a focus on combining knowledge and understanding of core areas of law with the ability to analyse, evaluate and form critical judgements about the law.
 Study is centred on practical activities that enable students to learn by doing to help them thrive as a lawyer in a work environment.